Osama446/JavaScriptTraining/README.md

 Notes:
-	the defered way of importing the JS is much faster than the traditional way.
+	The defered way of importing the JS is much faster than the traditional way.

+	Async can be used in the import tab to execute code directly when possible but it can lead to some issues so we use it only in standalone scripts.

+	defer and async can be only used in imported scripts not with scripts that exist in script tags.

  Day 4 TLDR:

-    Watching the JavaScript - The Complete Guide 2023 (Beginner + Advanced)
+    Watching the JavaScript - The Complete Guide 2023 (Beginner + Advanced) Problem solving on codewars

  Day 3 TLDR: